digawp/PDD/README.md

 ## Build and Run

+### Server

+Server currently is just a placeholder, a slightly modified copy of Proxy.

 ### Proxy

 Make sure you have Intel SGX-capable hardware and it is enabled on BIOS (disabled by default).
 Also, ensure you are running from inside the `Proxy` directory.